2026 Design & Window Treatment Trends: Jewel Tones, Refined Naturals & Pattern Mixing

 Stone & Wood

-Stone and wood paired create a beautiful, dynamic contrast by balancing rough and sleek surfaces.
+Pairing stone and wood creates a beautiful, dynamic contrast by balancing rough and sleek surfaces.
 Both materials are organic, creating a strong bond to nature and outdoor elements.

 Leather & Linen

-Combining rich leather and light linen in design allows a space to feel warm and spirited.
+Combining rich leather and light linen creates a space that feels warm and spirited.
 Layering these textiles provides visual contrast, creating a natural palette.

 Velvet & Silk

-Velvet's rich, warm look paired with silk's light, airy appearance creates an optimal pairing for a luxurious interior.
-The contrasting elements of the "heavy" velvet and "soft" silk create a balance of classy comfort.
+The warm look velvet offers, paired with silk's light, airy appearance, creates an optimal pairing for a luxurious interior.
+The contrast between the heaviness of velvet and the softness of silk creates a refined balance of comfort and elegance.

 Pattern Mixing